Appointment of Mentors

 3. Please do type/word-process, not hand-write, all communications to the student.
 It is understood that hand-written annotations may be used on student assignments, though email or typescript in a different color are as effective if not more so.
 Indeed, it is our impression that more elaborate comments should be typed, as the writing of the Mentor is second only to that of the medical doctor in terms of just how difficult it can be to make any sense of!
 This is particularly true where the student has a different mother-tongue, and perhaps is used to a different written alphabet altogether.

-5. We hope you are going to enjoy working with the University.
-Please feel free to call, write, email or fax us whenever you wish, or there is something of concern you wish to discuss.
+4. We hope you are going to enjoy working with the Western Orthodox Academy.
+Please feel free to write, email or fax us whenever you wish, or there is something of concern you wish to discuss.